Michael Profile Picture

 What I Bring to the Table

-I also work at the University of Arizona’s student makerspace, where I’ve learned to program Raspberry Pi and Arduino devices.
-This fall, I plan to lead coding and circuit workshops through the makerspace.
-I also volunteer as a Computer Science ambassador, which has helped strengthen my communication and collaboration skills.
+I also work at the University of Arizona’s student makerspace, where I support 50+ students weekly with makerspace certifications, technical questions, and building projects with our tech.
+This fall, I plan to lead coding and circuit workshops through the makerspace with Arduino and Raspberry Pi technologies.
+I also serve as a Computer Science Ambassador, a role that has strengthened my communication and collaboration skills.
 My goal is to make every student feel supported and encouraged in their CS journey.

 Technologies